icann-dns/puppet-knot/README.md

 ## Overview

-Manage the installation and configuration of KNOT (name serve daemon) and zone files.
+Manage the installation and configuration of KNOT 1.* and zone files.

 ## Module Description